-Your Directors are pleased to present the 8th Annual Report of Orient Refractories Limited (the Company orORL) along with the audited financial statements for the financial year ended 31 March2020.
+The Directors present the Annual Report of Orient Refractories Limited (the Company orORL) along with the audited financial statements for the financial year ended 31 March2020.
 The consolidated performance of the Company and its subsidiary has been referred towherever required.

 1. FINANCIAL RESULTS